teamRIM/tutoRIM/README.md

 > * Administrator rights on the computer (In some instances the antivirus try to prevent the installation)
 > * Windows operating system (Tested on : Windows 10)

-## Interface basic tutorial
+## How to use the interface

 > ### 1.
 Specify where your data comes from
 >
-> * Micromanager or compatible format (image matrix containing n raw speckle) : No prerequisite on the name of the channels but they will not be differentiated. (si exemple of micromanager files used in the paper)
+> * Micromanager or compatible format (image matrix containing n raw speckle) : No prerequisite on the name of the channels but they will not be differentiated. (see example of micromanager files used in the paper)
 > * Inscoper: channel 0 is identify with 'c0' in the image name and channel 1 with 'c1'
 > * Abbelight: the image name begins with 'ROI2' or 'ROI1', depending on the channel
 >